Autumn tidy up

 Planting for winter and spring

 A lot of people forget about their garden this time of year and stop visiting the garden centre or even stop going outside.
-However, Adam thinks that there’s no reason that you can’t enjoy colour and structure in winter with a few well-chosen trees and plants.
+However, we believe that there’s no reason that you can’t enjoy colour and structure in winter with a few well-chosen trees and plants.
 As everything dies back you can see the bare bones of your garden and appreciate where you need colour, structure and interest.
 It’s a great time to plant a fruit tree for height and hopefully delicious fruit next year or to plan a bright border for colour now and throughout the winter.
 You could also try ‘lasagna planting’ your bulbs for planters packed full of flowers in spring.
 You’ll definitely appreciate the effort you put in now all next year.

 A taste of autumn